Minimum Wage Violations

 - An employer who employs farmworkers is subjected to additional standards.
 This can pertain to living environments for seasonal employees, meals, etc.

-Industry-specific guidelines on wage rates and applicable factors are available on the New York State Department of Labor website here.
+Industry-specific guidelines on wage rates and applicable factors are available on the New York City State Department of Labor website here.

 Room For Error with Wages